The Kay Schmidt Young Economist Scholarship

 Essays must be between 500 – 700 words (minimum and maximum).
 Spelling and grammar matter.
 In addition to the completed essay, each student must submit a one paragraph biography of approximately 75 words.

-- This contest is open to legal residents of Colorado who are in their junior or senior year of schooling at the time of the submission.
+- This contest is open to residents of Colorado who are in their junior or senior year of schooling at the time of the submission.

 - The student must be enrolled in or have successfully completed a high school economics course.